Dakosaurus: Diet

 The enlarged supratemporal fenestrae of Dakosaurus skulls would have anchored large adductor muscles (jaw closing), ensuring a powerful bite.
-As their skulls are triangular in shape, with deeply rooted large, serrated teeth and a bulbous, deep mandibular symphysis (like pliosaurs), dakosaurs would also have been able to twist feed (tear chunks of flesh off potential prey).
+As their skulls are triangular in shape, with deeply rooted, large, serrated teeth and a bulbous, deep, mandibular symphysis (like pliosaurs), dakosaurs would also have been able to twist feed (tear chunks of flesh off potential prey).
+The wear and spall patterns of Dakosaurus teeth suggest it cut large prey items apart into chunks it could swallow, further pointing to the genus being macroraptorial.

 Palaeoecology

-Dakosaurus maximus is one of several species of metriorhynchids known from the Mörnsheim Formation (Solnhofen limestone, early Tithonian) of Bavaria, Germany.
+Dakosaurus maximus is one of several species of metriorhynchids known from the Altmühltal Formation (Solnhofen limestone, early Tithonian) of Bavaria, Germany.
 Alongside three other metriorhynchid species, it has been hypothesised that niche partitioning enabled several species of crocodyliforms to co-exist.
 Dakosaurus and Geosaurus giganteus would have been top predators of this Formation, both of which were large, short-snouted species with serrated teeth.
-The remaining two species (Cricosaurus suevicus and Rhacheosaurus gracilis) and the teleosaurid Steneosaurus would have fed mostly on fish.
+The remaining two species (Cricosaurus elegans and Rhacheosaurus gracilis) and the teleosaurid Aeolodon would have fed mostly on fish.

-From the slightly older Nusplingen Plattenkalk (late Kimmeridgian) of southern Germany, both D. maximus and C. suevicus are contemporaneous.
+From the slightly older Nusplingen Limestone (late Kimmeridgian) of southern Germany, both D. maximus and C. suevicus are contemporaneous.
 As with Solnhofen, Dakosaurus was the top predator, while C. suevicus was a fish-eater.